reduxjs/redux/README.md

 #### Decorators

 Don't want to separate dumb and smart components just yet?
-Use the decorators.
+Use the decorators!
 They work exactly the same as the container components, but are lowercase:

 ```js